 Safe Boot: Booting Linux Safely

-Safe Boot has four goals to improve the safety of booting Linux on normal laptops:
+Safe Boot has five goals to improve the safety of booting Linux on normal laptops:

 - Booting only code that is authorized by the system owner (by installing a hardware protected platform key for the kernel and initrd)